![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

-In the late '70s, I found inspiration in AstroCards by Kepple and Sanner, which led me to the idea of creating comprehensive observing guides for advanced deep-sky observers.
-By the early 2000s, I started compiling my "one stop shop" observing pages for my observing programs.
+In the late '70s, I found inspiration in AstroCards by Kepple and Sanner, which led me to the idea of creating comprehensive visual observing guides for advanced deep-sky observers.
+By the early 2000s, I started building my personal "one stop shop" observing pages for various observing programs.
 I began with deep sky object catalogues like Hickson Compact Galaxy Groups and Abell Planetary Nebulae.
-Then I produced one for the Arop Pecular Galaxies.
-These guides included eyepiece renditions and observing notes for sale.
-Originally, I had planned to release guides for purchase for various deep sky catalogues, but the extensive time required for compiling my observing notes, sketches and then build the guide led me to offer the basic field observing guides for FREE to observers.
+Then I produced one for the Arp Peculiar Galaxies.
+Then I decided to build them out with eyepiece renditions and observing notes and make them available to others for encouragement and a tool.
+So I launched the Hickson and Abell Planetary guides in 2005 and the Arp in 2007.
+There were nothing like this at the time of release.
+Originally, I had planned to release additional guides for purchase for various deep sky catalogues, but the extensive time required for compiling my observing notes, sketches and then build the guide led me to offer the basic field observing guides for FREE to observers.
 I hope you find these guides useful and enjoyable in the field.
-Over the past two decades, I have dedicated my research to identifying fascinating catalogues for challenging deep sky objects to observe.
-While some catalogues offer a significant challenge to observers with 30" or larger telescopes, I have also developed field observing guides tailored to those with smaller to moderate apertures.
-For instance, individuals who have completed the Messier list can advance to the Herschel 400 list, which is well-suited for observers with telescopes as small as 6".
+Over the past two decades and during my free time, I dedicate my search to identifying fascinating catalogues for challenging deep sky objects to observe.
+While some catalogues offer a significant challenge to observers with 30" or larger telescopes, I have also developed field visual observing guides tailored to those with smaller to moderate apertures.
+For instance, individuals who have completed the Messier list can advance to the Herschel 400 list, which is well-suited for observers with telescopes as small as 6 inches.
 This page contains Field Observing Guides encompassing a wide range of celestial objects, ensuring there is something of interest for every observer.
-The central idea behind the "one-stop shop" concept is to furnish observers with all the necessary information for locating and effectively observing the object through star hopping.
+The central idea behind the "one-stop shop" concept is to furnish observers with all the necessary star charts and information for locating and observing the object through star hopping.
+No computers or digital setting circles needed.
 Each page contains a naked-eye chart with a Telrad overlay centered on the object, in addition to a finder chart and a DSS image.
-I continue to use this method in my observing program, which is why I opt not to use digital setting circles (DSC) on my 22" reflector - I find it quicker to locate objects through star hopping.
-The observing guides here are designed to be used at the observing field and at the eyepiece.
+I intentionally used DSS images versus higher resolution SDSS or PanStarrs as it is reflects closer to the star field through the eyepiece of a large telescope.
+And the DSS image serves as an additional finder chart for the really dim small objects, which require high magnification to see.
+I continue to use this method in my visual observing program, which is why I opt not to use digital setting circles (DSC) on my 22" reflector - I find it quicker to locate objects through star hopping.
+The visual observing guides here are designed to be used at the observing field and at the eyepiece.
 I regularly make additions, so be sure to check back periodically.
 Revisions are detailed at the back of each Observing Guide.
 Versions available PDF edition Click on the cover image on the left to download the PDF.
 Hard Copy Print Editions Most of these guides are available through my regular publisher at a nominal cost.
 They are provided for convenience as I realize that some do not have a laser printer, let alone a duplex printer.
 Or just don't want to bother printing the whole book and then taking it to a print shop to have it coil bound.
 Some are printed on standard paper and others are printed in coated 80# paper, which is a little nicer paper, but costs an average of $2 more.
 It is worth the extra.
 I am pleasantly surprised at my publisher's final price as it is less expensive than printing the whole thing at a print shop, color stock covers and then coil binding it.
 One observer noted that when he sent the 2013 OOTW to Kinko's and had them print them double-sided in black and white, then bound them with a clear cover on the front and black vinyl on the back.
 It cost him about $29!
 It is about half that from my publisher (data from 2013).
 Just another way of making them available for a modest cost to all.
 Hope that you feel that this option is valuable for you.
-Reminder: These print books are COIL-BOUND for ease of use at the telescope, especially those with large reflectors with ladders.
+Reminder: These print books are COIL-BOUND for ease of use at the telescope and observing table, especially those with large reflectors with ladders.
 They are "at the eyepiece" field guides, NOT armchair books. :)

 If you feel led to support my efforts on creating and keeping the guides up to date, you can order them from my publisher by hitting the Print Version link throughout this page or the link herefor the entire listing of guides available.
 Each guide purchased sends a couple bucks my way for my efforts.
 I purposely kept it low as I do this a labor of love and for a way for you to support me.